GraphiteAI/FinancialKnowledgeGraph/sn43/README.md

 2. **Validators independently fetch sources.** Miners can't fabricate provenance: the validator pulls the URL itself, hashes the bytes, and matches them against the miner's claim.
 Mismatches don't score.
 3. **Causal claims are reproducible.** Miners ship the code + data they used (e.g. a Granger test or event study); validators re-run them in a sandbox and confirm the effect size matches within tolerance.
 4. **Real-time ingestion.** SEC filings become tasks within seconds of publication.
 Faster submissions earn more via `score_latency`.
-5. **Miners are self-hosted.** No agent-pulling, no Docker-per-miner.
-Miners run their own Python process (or anything else) and connect to the validator over WebSocket.
-6. **Hotkey-signed submissions.** Each miner submission is signed with their Bittensor hotkey; validators verify against the metagraph, blocking forgery and replay.
+5. **Hotkey-signed submissions.** Each miner submission is signed with their Bittensor hotkey; validators verify against the metagraph, blocking forgery and replay.

 ## Architecture